-Similar to other purchase transactions, the underwriter's purchases to cover the syndicate short sales or to stabilize the market price of our common stock may have the effect of raising or maintaining the market price of our common stock or preventing or mitigating a decline in the market price of our common stock.
-As a result, the price of the shares of our common stock may be higher than the price that might otherwise exist in the open market.
-The imposition of a penalty bid might also have an effect on the price of the shares if it discourages resales of the shares.
+Similar to other purchase transactions, the underwriters' purchases to cover the syndicate short sales may have the effect of raising or maintaining the market price of our common stock or preventing or retarding a decline in the market price of our common stock.
+As a result, the price of our common stock may be higher than the price that might otherwise exist in the open market.
+The underwriters may conduct these transactions on the Nasdaq Capital Market, in the over-the-counter market or otherwise.

-Neither we nor the underwriter makes any representation or prediction as to the effect that the transactions described above may have on the price of the shares.
-These transactions may occur on the Nasdaq Capital Market or otherwise.
-If such transactions are commenced, they may be discontinued without notice at any time.
+Neither we nor any of the underwriters make any representation or prediction as to the direction or magnitude of any effect that the transactions described above may have on the price of our common stock.
+In addition, neither we nor any of the underwriters make any representation that the representative will engage in these transactions or that these transactions, once commenced, will not be discontinued without notice.